dmbarbour/wikilon/docs/AwelonLang.md

 Support for in-place mutation of arrays would be valuable for a variety of data structures (like hashtables) and algorithms (like union-find), and could also enhance initial construction performance for a trie or rope where we use arrays of children.
 We also benefit from in-place mutation of tuples or records, albeit to a lesser degree.

 *Aside:* Accelerators could theoretically use a [persistent array](https://en.wikipedia.org/wiki/Persistent_array) implementation.
-But I believe we should keep arrays simple.
-Developers should explicitly model a persistent data structure when they want one, to better interact with stowage, memoization, parallelism, and laziness.
+But I believe we should keep arrays simple, and discourage huge arrays.
+Developers can explicitly model a persistent data structure when they want one, to better interact with stowage, memoization, parallelism, and laziness.

 ## Data Representation